ThatSoulyGuy/XXMLCompiler/docs/REFLECTION_SYSTEM.md

 ### Information Disclosure
 - Reflection exposes all members (no access control)
-- Consider access control annotations in future
+- Consider access control in future (see [ANNOTATIONS.md](ANNOTATIONS.md) for annotation-based metadata)
 - May expose sensitive class structure

 ### Dynamic Invocation